 Rocky Mountain National Park is one of the oldest parks on the West Coast.
 The 415-square-mile mountain wilderness was established in 1915.
 Among its signature landmarks are alpine lakes, towering peaks, several waterfalls, and nearly 300 miles of hiking trails.
 The majority of Rocky Mountain’s summits rise above 11,000 feet in altitude.

 In fall when we happened to road-trip through this section of the West Coast, the national park looked like a painting, completed with vivid yellow and red hues.
-A vibrant basin decorated in the best fall traditions that opens up from the Bierstadt Lake Trail before it sneaks into the forest culminated our entire trip.
+A vibrant basin decorated in the best fall traditions (visible from the Bierstadt Lake Trail) culminated our entire trip.
 Neither moody weather that couldn’t make its mind whether it was fall or winter nor the steep incline could spoil this gorgeous hike.

 Some of the easier hikes start in the Bear Lake area.
 Most of these trails end on the shore of an alpine lake.
 The Albert Falls Trail is one of a few hikes that disrupts this pattern.